ajv-validator/ajv/README.md

 By default the schema is validated against meta-schema before it is added, and if the schema does not pass validation the exception is thrown.
 This behaviour is controlled by `validateSchema` option.

+##### .registerSchemaLookup(Function lookup)

+Register a synchronous `lookup` function that takes the desired reference (id) and returns the matching schema at runtime.
+This is useful when one has a large number of schemas and loading them at once results in too large of an overhead.

+The `lookup` function should return either:

+- the schema in a format accepted by .addSchema()
+- a falsey value indicating the schema was not found

+If more than one `lookup` function is registered, each will called in the order they where registered until one returns a schema.

 ##### .addMetaSchema(Object schema [, String key])